• Skip to primary navigation

 They also promise to keep only a maximum of 20 records prior to deletion.

-Quality VPNs should also have dedicated pages towards logging.
+Quality VPNs should also have dedicated pages for logging.
 On ExpressVPN’s website for example, (click here for my full review of ExpressVPN), you can see what information the provider does and does not collect.
 (Note: I do feel ExpressVPN could be a little more transparent on the information they log).

 RELATED: These are the 10 most essential VPN features you’ll want!